su77ungr/su77ungr/README.md

 <div align="center">

 <samp>
-  The Google Authenticator App is obsolete.
-Export your existing OTP codes with <a href="https://github.com/dim13/otpauth"> otpauth </a> and migrate today.
+  Google Authenticator should not exist.
+Export all OTP codes with <a href="https://github.com/dim13/otpauth"> otpauth </a> and migrate today.
 </samp>

 <br><br>